 The song and dance is so routine that reporters have all but stopped approaching Franken, and he’s grown used to the arrangement.
 Not long ago, while standing outside a Democratic luncheon in the Capitol, I broke protocol and approached Franken with a question as he left the room.
 He looked at me through his circular frames, grimaced, and said, “You must be new here.
 I don’t talk to national press.”
 Didn’t I get the memo?

 But on Tuesday, I made another attempt.
 After all, it seemed like the rules had changed.
-On May 4, Franken sat down for a one-on-one interview with the quintessential national of media outlet: a network news Sunday show.
+On May 4, Franken sat down for a one-on-one interview with the quintessential national media program: a network news Sunday show.
 ABC’s senior Washington correspondent Jeff Zeleny described his interview subject as having made the transition from “comedian to senator.”
 The next day, Politico reporter James Hohmann was out with a friendly profile of Franken, written with plenty of the senator’s cooperation.

 So I approached Franken again, using the ABC interview as an opening.
 He had told Zeleny there were parts of Obamacare that “need to be fixed,” and I asked Franken to give some specific examples of what Congress should do.
 “You can talk to my staff,” he said.
 “I have a couple of pieces of legislation.
 So you can talk to them.”